koganp42/Outer_Earth/README.md

 ## User story:
-“I’m a high school science/astronomy teacher looking for a user-friendly, interesting resource to help get students excited about astronomy.”
+“I’m a high school science teacher looking for a user-friendly, interesting resource to help get students excited about astronomy.”